cloudflare/cloudflare-docs/products/email-routing/src/content/postmaster.md

 ## Outbound prefixes

-Cloudflare sends its traffic using both IPv4 and IPv6 prefixes, when supported by the upstream SMTP server.
+Email Routing sends its traffic using both IPv4 and IPv6 prefixes, when supported by the upstream SMTP server.

 If you are a postmaster and are having trouble receiving Email Routing's emails, allow the following outbound IP addresses in your server configuration: